 Click on the following link to sign up: https://docs.google.com/forms/d/e/1FAIpQLSeTt7tymWNzzxf9QjWmsLRhVzECSUvNbxF1sQsEAlNLeb-kTA/viewform

 If you have any questions, please contact Darryl Gerow,email@example.com or the Special Olympics office at 910-433-1376 or firstname.lastname@example.org.

 Men of the Parish!
 Here is your chance for a deeply meaningful Lenten sacrifice.
 Come journey "Into the Breach: An Apostolic Exhortation to Catholic Men."
 This is a spiritual reflection series that will encourage, challenge, and call forth to mission every willing man of St. Elizabeth Ann Seton Catholic Church."

-The journey will begin at 7:30am in the deSales Chapel on Saturday, February 16th.
+The journey will begin at 7:30am in the deSales Chapel on Saturday, March 23rd.
 A light continental breakfast will follow.
 Sessions continue each Saturday with the final session held Saturday, April 13th.

 November 13, 2018, the Council donated 96 new winter coats to The Lodge Shelter of Fayetteville Inasmuch.
 Officer Sanders of the Fayetteville Police Dept. received the coats which will be distributed to local homeless children on Friday, November 16th.
 Officer Sanders is the Police Dept. liaison for our local homeless community, and was very appreciative of the donation.
 Kudos to our Knights of Columbus for making a difference in our community!